 - Have a ton of patience for your dog while they are learning.

 - Be willing to provide them leash guidance when they are confused.

-- Be willing to use tools like prong collars, e-collars, and food responsibly.
+- Be willing to use tools like slip leads, prong collars, e-collars, and food responsibly.

 - Lead your dog through life rather than follow them.